xchem/xchem-align/USER-GUIDE.md

 ### 2.1.
 The Config Yaml

 The config yaml defines what data to collect for collation.
-This will include raw crystalographic data, PanDDA data and ligand information.
+This includes raw crystalographic data, PanDDA data and ligand information.

 ```yaml
 # DO NOT USE TABS FOR THE WHITESPACE!